For Some Non-heartworm causes of coughing in dogs, go here

 It is the larger female worms that do most of the damage.
 In some infections, the worms are mostly the smaller males.
 I know of no chemical test that will tell what sex the worms are.
 However, a cardiac ultrasound can often see the heartworms and might tell if they are the larger females or smaller males.

 If a pet is bitten by an unusually high number of infected mosquitoes in a single season, enough heartworms can develop to suddenly plug up the the large vein that returns blood to the heart.
 This vein is called the vena cava.
 These dogs may suddenly collapse and they frequently pass dark brown-colored urine.
 Most do not survive.
 A few can be saved by emergency surgery during which a forceps is passed into the heart and vena cava and the worms manually extracted.
-Eighty to over one hundred worms can be found in the heart of a 40 pound dog with caval syndrome.
+Eighty to over one hundred worms can sometimes be found in the heart of a 40 pound dog with caval syndrome. (rptref)

-If you give your pet once-a-month heartworm preventative according to the instructions on the package, it should not get heartworms.
+If you give your dog or cat once-a-month heartworm preventative according to the instructions on the package, it should not get heartworms.
 (You can read the controversy over that here).

 1) Your pet may have caught heartworms before you began giving the monthly preventative.

 2) You may have accidentally missed some months.

 3) Your pet may have spit out the medication.

-4)Most State veterinary laws require a physical examination or heartworm test before a prescription for heartworm medication can be renewed.
+4) Some State veterinary laws require a physical examination or heartworm test before a prescription for heartworm medication can be renewed.